Application Information and Materials

 Prospective transfer students should complete the regular degree application, as well as submit a letter stating the reasons for transferring and provide a letter of honorable dismissal from the president or dean of the theological school from which transfer is being made.
 A maximum of 12 semester hours from other approved theological schools or 6 hours of other graduate study that is coherent with the student's program may be transferred to the M.T.S. program.
 A maximum of 27 semester hours from other approved theological schools or 12 hours of other graduate study that is coherent with the student's program may be transferred to the M.Div. program.
 For a complete list of transfer guidelines and requirements, please refer to the Divinity Catalog .

-Admitted students are given the opportunity to submit prior coursework for advanced standing prior to the beginning of their first academic year.
+Admitted students are given the opportunity to submit prior coursework for consideration for advanced standing prior to the beginning of their first academic year.
+Typically, advanced standing does not reduce total credit hour requirements but allows students with significant academic work in a particular field to place out of introductory-level courses.
 For questions regarding advanced standing, please email email@example.com .

 International students are eligible for admission to either degree program as well as financial aid.
 Applicants whose native language is not English must present the results of the TOEFL or IELTS exam on their application.
 The minimum acceptable scores for consideration by the admissions committee are as follows: internet-based test is 95; computer-based test is 250, and paper-based test is 600.
 Vanderbilt University's TOEFL school code is 1871.
 The minimum acceptable score for the IELTS is 7.0.
 For detailed information about applying as an international student, please refer to the Divinity Catalog .